Martin ArtQuest is currently closed in an effort to reduce the potential spread of COVID-19.

 The mission of the Martin ArtQuest Gallery is to create a fun and engaging learning environment where visitors of all backgrounds, ages, and abilities experience hands-on activities that promote connections, creativity, and critical thinking.

 Martin ArtQuest (MAQ) has been Nashville’s premier destination for hands-on art experiences since opening in 2001.
 Visitors of all ages, but especially children, have participated in activities that create delight, wonder, and inspiration.
-MAQ’s opportunities to explore a range of art-making strategies—drawing, animation, printmaking, painting, and sculpture, each using high-quality materials with the support of professional educators—are accessible to all.
+MAQ’s opportunities to explore a range of art-making strategies—drawing, animation, printmaking, and painting—are accessible to all.
 MAQ helps participants find their unique talents and voices, celebrate their creative energy, and have fun!
 MAQ makes each individual’s passion possible and serves as a place of inspiration and immersion.

 MAQ is consistently ranked as one of the top activities for children and families in the Nashville area.
 In June 2013, USA Today named the Frist Art Museum as one of two art institutions included among top ten great family museums.
 The Nashville Scene and Nashville Parent have given accolades to the Frist Art Museum as one of the Best Hands-on Art Encounters and Best Places to Take Kids on a Rainy Day, as well as Favorite Kids’ Art Center.
 The MAQ-based television series ArtQuest: Art Is All Around You, produced by Nashville Public Television in collaboration with Frist educators, won Emmys for Children’s Programming in 2014 and 2015.